zdk/rm-safely/README.md

 But, with the alias, it can prevent you in case of autocomplete from shell history that left of with random `rm -rf`

-Note that,
+Notes,

+- Written in shell script, no dependencies.
-- The current implementation saves files in `~/.local/share/Trash` which persists across reboots.
+- Saves files in `~/.local/share/Trash` and mounted volume on in `/.Trash-$(id-u)` which persists across reboots.
 - Tested on macOS 15.5+
+- Tested on zsh

 # Demo